Posted on

 Regenerative Agriculture and Rewilding Farms

-There’s been quite the buzz lately about Regenerative Agriculture, a new wave of farming practices that goes beyond the organic standards set by the National Organic Program, toward a truly more sustainable, ecological type of agriculture.
-As the climate continues to change beyond recognition, the world’s topsoil continues to erode and wild ecosystems continue to get bulldozed into industrial monocultures, it’s becoming clear to an increasing number of farmers, consumers and political leaders (Beto O-Rourke even mentioned Regenerative Ag at the last debates!) that something drastic needs to change.
+There’s been quite the buzz lately about Regenerative Agriculture.
+This is a new wave of farming practices that goes beyond the organic standards set by the National Organic Program, toward a truly more sustainable, ecological type of agriculture.
+As the climate continues to change beyond recognition, the world’s topsoil continues to erode.
+Wild ecosystems continue to get bulldozed into industrial monocultures.
+It’s becoming clear to an increasing number of farmers, consumers and political leaders that something drastic needs to change.
 Business as usual may continue to feed increasing numbers of people in the short term, but will precipitate ecological collapse in the not-so-long term.

 On our farm, we inherited quite a bit of rocky, unproductive pasture.
-We could put this toward grazing sheep or pastured poultry, but this would likely be difficult to incorporate into our already over-complicated business model.
-(Also, we like taking weekends now and again, which animals don’t easily allow) Instead, we hope to return this area into a mix of carbon-sinking perennials: orchards, hedgerows, and native trees.
-This week we experimented by seeding a native wildflower mix on a 1000-sq ft patch of dirt we had been prepping for the past 6 months.
+We could put this toward grazing sheep or pastured poultry.
+This would likely be difficult to incorporate into our already over-complicated business model.
+Also, we like taking weekends now and again, which animals don’t easily allow.
+Instead, we hope to return this area into a mix of carbon-sinking perennials: orchards, hedgerows, and native trees.
+This week we experimented by seeding a native wildflower mix on a 1000-sq ft patch of dirt we’d prepped for the past 6 months.
 (Check out https://northwestmeadowscapes.com if you’re interested in establishing some rare and hard-to-find wildflower and grass species on your property.)
 This winter we intend to expand our hedgerows area and plant more fruit trees.